We’re here to help

 Let us help you

-Adhesives are one of the most widely tested products because of this there are 100’s of different tests and test methods.
-This is also the same for adhesive tapes testing.
+Adhesives are one of the most widely tested products, meaning there are hundreds of different tests and test methods.
+This is also the same for adhesive and tapes testing.

-Adhesives are critical to just about every part of our lives and are used in so many industries and products.
-As such, understanding the adhesive qualities and limiting factors are integral to a wide range of industries.
+Adhesives are critical to just about every part of our lives and are used in so many industries and products such as electronics, engineering, packaging, and woodworking.
+As such, understanding the adhesive qualities and limiting factors are integral to ensuring consistent quality.

-180-degree peel tests are also widely performed in heat-sealed applications such as packaging; this differs as it doesn’t use a test panel and is generally called a T peel test, see later in this guide for a description of this T peel method.
+180-degree peel tests are also widely performed in heat-sealed applications such as packaging — this differs as it doesn’t use a test panel and is generally called a T peel test (see later in this guide).

 ASTM-D3330 - A – Standard Test Method for Peel Adhesion of Pressure-Sensitive Tape